DEADLINE FOR COMMENT IS 28th NOVEMBER

 Pinewood says that this project will add £230m per annum to the economy, £125m per annum to the tourism industry and will create around 3,500 new jobs.
 However, there were some major concerns voiced by residents at the Zoom-based Q&A sessions on 22nd and 23rd September, the most critical and frequently mentioned of which related to:

-- GREEN SPACE EROSION: Further and significant erosion of local green space
+- Further and significant erosion of local green space and green belt

-- ACCESS TO BLACK PARK: The proposed closure of Peace Road, which is a current access path to Black Park used by many locals
+In addition, there is a proposed closure of Peace Road, which is a current access path to Black Park used by many locals.

-This is a new planning application and ‘exceptional circumstances’ would be sought by Pinewood to build on this green belt land.
-During the Q&A sessions it was quoted that, on a peak day, the visitor attraction alone would expect up to 8,500 visitors although a branded bus service would be provided, initially only from Slough Station, to encourage use of public transport.
+Once again, ‘exceptional circumstances’ would be sought by Pinewood to build on this green belt land.
+Traffic prodictions forecast that, on a peak day, the visitor attraction alone would expect up to 8,500 visitors although a branded bus service would be provided, initially only from Slough Station, to encourage use of public transport.

 You gave us your views